-The underwriting agreement provides that the underwriters will purchase all the bonds if any of them are purchased.
-The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of the non-defaulting underwriters may be increased or the offering of the bonds may be terminated.
+The underwriting agreement provides that the underwriter will purchase all the bonds if any of them are purchased.
+The underwriting agreement also provides that if the underwriter defaults, the offering of the bonds may be terminated.

-The underwriters initially propose to offer the bonds to the public at the public offering price that appears on the cover page of this prospectus.
-After the initial offering, the underwriters may change the public offering price and any other selling terms.
-The underwriters may offer and sell bonds through certain of their affiliates.
+The underwriter initially proposes to offer the bonds to the public at the public offering price that appears on the cover page of this prospectus.
+After the initial offering, the underwriter may change the public offering price and any other selling terms.
+The underwriter may offer and sell bonds through certain of its affiliates.